theainerd/MLInterview/Deep Learning/Convolutionals Neural Network Guide.md

 # Convolutional Neural Network

-Almost 20 years ago already proposed the LeNet, a novel DCNN architecture for object recognition, but only in 2012 an implementation by [8], the AlexNet, was first able to beat more traditional geometrical approaches on the most popular object recognition contest - the ILSVRC.
+The AlexNet, was first able to beat more traditional geometrical approaches on the most popular object recognition contest - the ILSVRC.
 Ever since, DCNNs have been achieving state-of-the-art results on object recognition tasks.

 # Why CNN